rayko/obscenity/README.md

 - An array with words
 - A string representing a path to a yml file
 - A Pathname object with a path to a yml file
+- A Proc block that should return an array

 `config.whitelist` accepts the following values: